-Join Richard Harrington for an in-depth discussion in this video When to use Tone Mapping, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video When to use Tone Mapping, part of Learning Photomatix Pro.

 …Once you've merged your HDR images together you have a fundamental choice…to make and it's presented to you right in the upper left corner.…We have two major processes to chose from.…Tone Mapping is the more common one used by HDR,…and this gives you an enhanced or sometimes stylized look.…You'll notice that what it's doing is it is…combining the exposures together and it applies some compression…by picking different parts of those images.…Now there are three different methods.…